neuralinterfaces/commoners/docs/index.md

       link: /introduction/why
 features:
   - icon: 🌐
-    title: Cross-Platform Builds
+    title: Cross-Platform Development
-    details: Publish for web, mobile, and desktop from a single repository.
+    details: Develop for all major platforms in a single repository.
+  - icon: ⏳
+    title: Predictable Behavior
+    details: Reliable infrastructure across all of your projects.
-  - icon: 📜
+  - icon: 💻
-    title: Web Native
+    title: Web Native Architecture
-    details: Compatible with vanilla HTML, CSS, and JavaScript.
+    details: Choose any JavaScript framework to work with—or none at all.
+  - icon: 🔩
+    title: Modular Design
+    details: Add platform-specific features using a simple plugin system.
+  - icon: 🧩
+    title: Extensible Applications
+    details: Experiment with different application services—even allow user to host their own locally!
   - icon: ⚡️
-    title: Lighting Fast
+    title: Performant Builds
-    details: Built on Vite for next generation development speeds.
+    details: Using Vite for accelerated development speeds.

 ---